Meet the Tutors

 I enjoy mosaics and do other community volunteering with the Italian community.
 I enjoy the friendships that we make while making wonderful mosaic work.

 I have been teaching Circle Dancing to U3A Adelaide & U3A Adelaide Hills since 2013.

 I regularly receive Professional Development with trained world master Circle Dance teachers within Australia and overseas, and I belong to the world Circle Dancing network.

-I am very pleased to be joining Lyn to co- facilitate Happy Feet Circle Dancing in 2022.
-I was introduced to circle dancing about 6 years ago, attending Lyn’s monthly sessions at the Sophia Centre.
-Retirement has enabled me to attend weekly at U3A Inner North where I enjoy the company of the other dancers in the group and the meditative practise of moving to music.
+I was introduced to circle dancing about 2016, attending Lyn’s monthly sessions at the Sophia Centre.
+Retirement enabled me to attend weekly at U3A Inner North where I enjoy the company of the other dancers in the group and the meditative practice of moving to music.

 I have enjoyed dancing since childhood and learnt ballet until the age of 15.
 As an adult I attended folk dancing sessions for fitness for 15 years.

 Circle dancing has many benefits in promoting wellbeing by bringing a sense of unity and strengthening the mind, balance, coordination, and flexibility of movement.

 I enjoy the variety of dances and music both traditional and more recent and the opportunity to dance with a friendly group in a light-hearted setting.

 My husband Neil and I have been doing “the Fifty Questions’ in the Advertiser for many years.
 Averaging about 33 correct per week (most answered by Neil), I felt I was probably better at being the organiser of a quiz session rather than a participant!